lil-org/how-to-sync-nft-folders/README.md

 # syncing custom nft folders

-organize nfts into folders and see the same custom folders in zora, opensea, rainbow, etc.
+organize nfts into folders and see the same custom folders on zora, opensea, rainbow, etc.

-what could be a good standard way to sync a custom folders structure?
+what could be a good standard way to sync these folders?

 # wip approach using [eas](https://docs.attest.org)